zlianghahaha/zlianghahaha.github.io/_pages/about.md

 # News

+* I lead to organize the 2023 ACM/IEEE Contest for Machine Learning on Hardware at International Conference on Computer-Aided Design (ICCAD) -- Track 2: [Quantum Computing for Drug Discovery Challenge](https://qccontest.github.io/QC-Contest/index.html) !
+Aug 22, 2023
 * I am honored to be selected as **Edison Innovation Fellow** at University of Notre Dame, Cheers!
 Aug.2023
 * One paper accepted to Quantum Science and Engineering Education track of **QCE23**, Cheers!
 July.2023
 * One paper accepted to **DAC**, Cheers!
 Feb.2023